RAMYAA-12/RAMYAA-12/README.md

 ## Hi there 👋
-# I'm Ramyaa 👋
+# I'm Ramyaa

 ## 🚀 About Me
-I'm an **Artificial Intelligence and Data Science enthusiast** passionate about building intelligent systems and exploring innovative solutions.
-I love combining **machine learning, deep learning, and knowledge engineering** to solve real-world problems.
+I'm a **Software Developer** with expertise in **Java, Python, and Artificial Intelligence**, passionate about building **logic-driven intelligent systems** and exploring **deep learning applications**.
+I enjoy solving complex problems by combining **programming, AI, and data-driven insights** to create innovative and practical solutions.

-- 🌱 I’m currently learning **Advanced AI techniques and multi-agent systems**
+- 🌱 Currently exploring **advanced AI techniques and multi-agent systems**
-- 💻 I love working with **Python, Java, and JavaScript**
+- 💻 Experienced in **Java, Python, and AI development**
-- 🔭 I’m working on **AI projects, deep learning models, and innovative software solutions**
+- 🔭 Working on **intelligent systems and deep learning projects**

 ---